fbpx

 • An elder’s report of being mistreated or abandoned

-Please keep in mind that that no one sign of financial exploitation should not mean this is happening.
-There is no “garden variety” type of warning signs that will shockingly pop-up.
-You can nonetheless consider the following signs to get a better picture of what may be happening and whether or not your loved one is suffering from financial abuse and exploitation:
+Please keep in mind that just because there are no shocking or obvious signs, doesn’t mean that financial exploitation isn’t happening.
+However, you may consider the following signs to get a better picture of what may be happening and whether or not your loved one is suffering from financial abuse and exploitation:

 • Cash withdrawals from your loved one’s bank account which seem larger than normal